 Colorado’s EVV solution includes multiple point-of-care visit verification technologies, such as mobile phone application, telephonic, and web-portal.
 The State EVV Solution will also include an optional Scheduling Module which allows providers to create client service schedules and a Consumer Directed Suite for use within the Consumer Directed Attendant Support Services (CDASS) program.

 The 21st Century Cures Act mandates that states implement EVV for Personal Care and Home Health services.
 Colorado is implementing EVV for required services and additional services that are similar in nature and service delivery.
-A list of services that require EVV in Colorado can be found on our EVV Website under Hot Topics.
+A list of services that require EVV in Colorado can be found on our EVV Website under Resources.

 Technical guidance provided by the Centers for Medicare and Medicaid Services (CMS) clarified that any service the state has opted to cover under Home Health authority and services which include an element of Personal Care are also mandated.
 The Department also included services that are similar in nature to mandated services.
 This ensures services are delivered to our members and streamlines requirements for providers.